-This form of self-care involves tuning into and protecting one’s emotions, especially for empathetic individuals who tend to become overly involved in the affairs of others.
+Emotional and mental self-care involves tuning into and protecting one’s emotions, especially for empathetic individuals who tend to become overly involved in the affairs of others.
 Emotional self-care might entail:

-- Attending therapy, counseling, or psychiatric care: Anyone can benefit from attending therapy or counseling, and doing so can help you preserve your emotional well-being.
+- Getting therapy, counseling, or psychiatric care: Anyone can benefit from attending therapy or counseling, and doing so can help you preserve your emotional well-being.
 Even those without a mental health condition can benefit from venting or discussing personal matters with an experienced and professional third party.

-- Mindfulness: Mindfulness has been proven to help reduce levels of cortisol (a potent stress hormone) in the body.
+- Mindfulness: Mindfulness has been proven to help reduce levels of cortisol—a potent stress hormone—in the body.
 Studies on mindfulness have also indicated that experienced practitioners can even start rewiring their brains to avoid their harmful thought patterns.